0scrm/better-grid/README.md

 ```
 ## How it works

 Every website needs a layout system: [Bootstrap](https://github.com/twbs/bootstrap) provides a very complete one, and so does every CSS framework on this planet.
-If you don't want to use any framework but you still need a great layout system, I might have what you're looking for. **Better grid** offers nothing but a light-weight layout system, based on `css grid`.
+If you don't want to use any framework but you still need a great layout system, I might have what you're looking for. **Better grid** offers nothing but a light-weight layout system, based on css grid.

 ## Documentation

-Better grid is based on grillade, the layout system of KNACSS Framework.
+Better grid is based on grillade, the layout system of KNACSS framework.

 You'll find the complete guide here : [knacss.com/doc.html#grids](https://www.knacss.com/doc.html#grids)